Lagos State: Ojo

 Ojo is a town predominantly inhabited by the Awori people, with a population of 507,693.
 It is home to several notable institutions, including Lagos State University and the Lagos State University of Education, formerly known as Adeniran Ogunsanya College of Education (AOCOED).
 The town also hosts the Federal Government College, Ijanikin, and the renowned Alaba International Market.

-Lagos State, with a Gross domestic product (GDP) in 2025 estimated to be over US$250 billion, is the major economic centre of Nigeria.
+Lagos State, with a Gross domestic product (GDP) based on PPP in 2025 estimated to be over US$250 billion, is the major economic centre of Nigeria.
 The state's dynamic economy, driven by its bustling port, thriving tech scene, and a robust manufacturing sector, is continuously expanding, positioning Lagos as a significant global economic hub.
 If Lagos were an independent nation, it would rank among the top 30 economies globally and it would be the fifth largest economy in Africa.

 Lagos State houses headquarters of most conglomerates and commercial banks in Nigeria.
 The state has the lowest incidence of extreme poverty (around 1.3% of the population against a national average of 31%) of all states in Nigeria, according to World Bank data from 2018.
 Despite that, slums and poverty are a major issue in the Lagos area.

 Its total generated revenue in 2017 was around ₦334 billion (equivalent to US$920 million), growing by 10.43% compared to 2016.
 By the first half of 2021, the State's internally generated revenue (IGR) alone stood at over ₦267 billion.

-As the commercial capital of Nigeria, Lagos plays a central role in shaping the nation's financial and industrial landscapes.
-If Lagos were an independent nation, it would rank among the top 30 economies globally.
-The state's dynamic economy, driven by its bustling port, thriving tech scene, and a robust manufacturing sector, is continuously expanding, positioning Lagos as a significant global economic hub.

-"Wall Street" of West Africa

-Lagos is often referred to as the financial capital of West Africa, anchored by Victoria Island and Ikoyi, areas that house numerous multinational corporations, banks, and investment firms.
-The city is home to the Nigerian Stock Exchange (NSE), one of Africa's largest, and serves as the heartbeat of trade and investment for the continent.
-With a thriving banking sector, a rapidly growing tech ecosystem, and a wealth of entrepreneurial opportunities, Lagos has established itself as the most Important financial cities not just of Nigeria but of Africa.
-The state's economic importance cannot be overstated, as it consistently drives a large portion of the nation's economic output and foreign investments.